thomas-haslwanter/statsintro/rst/statsSurvival.rst

 [fig:SurvivalCurve]).

 | |image31|
+*Survival curve corresponding to a motion sickness experiment, described in more detail in [Altman(1999)], chapter 13*

 Note that the survival curve changes only when a "failure" occurs, i.e. when a subject dies. *Censored* entries, describing either when a